ykaneko1992/ykaneko1992/README.md

   * A/B testing
   * Building an A/B testing platform for ad creatives,  Bandit Algorithms
   * Building recommendation engines, prediction models
+* GAIN Ads 2021.12 - 2023.10
-  * Product Manager, New Ad Solutions at Dynalyst
+  * Product Manager
+  * Led the launch of a new business and achieved single-month profitability
   * BEST LEADER OF THE YEAR in CA BASE AWARD 2022
 * Prism Partner, 2023.4 - present
   * data science team manager
   * Development, Feature Implementation, and System Design of Targeted Advertising Delivery Systems